Knowledge base

 The flagship offer to create your sites

-These accommodations are shared accommodation (websites will be hosted on servers whose resources are shared with other clients).
+These web hostings are shared offers (web sites will be hosted on servers whose resources are shared with other clients).
 To ensure the reliability of these shared services, Infomaniak servers use on average only 40% of the power of CPUs and are equipped with the latest generation of professional SSDs.

 Web hosting offers 250 GB of minimum disk space and allows to manage multiple websites with multiple domain names.
 This offer includes all the technologies usually used to create professional sites: PHP, MySQL, FTP and SSH access, SSL certificates, Site Creator and easy installation of current WordPress or CMS, etc.